 Working time directive

-One of the most contentious pieces of EU legislation affecting the NHS are the European Working Time Regulations – usually referred to as the working time directive – which were introduced to support the health and safety of workers by limiting the time that employees in any sector can work to 48 hours each week, as well as setting minimum requirements for rest periods and annual leave.
+Among the most contentious pieces of EU legislation affecting the NHS are the European Working Time Regulations – usually referred to as the working time directive.
+The working time directive was introduced to support the health and safety of workers by limiting the time that employees in any sector can work to 48 hours each week, as well as setting minimum requirements for rest periods and annual leave.

 Brexit may allow future governments to amend domestic legislation to change EU directives that have been bought into UK law, should they wish to, although their ability to do so will be subject to wider negotiations regarding access to the single market.
-However, the current government has committed to preserving the working time directive after the UK leaves the EU (Department of Health 2017).

-Public health legislation for a number of policy areas, in particular food safety and nutrition, tobacco, alcohol, radiation, environment, housing standards and chemicals in air, water and land safety, is drawn from established EU legislation, standards and regulations, with relevant directives transposed into UK legislation.
+Public health legislation for a number of policy areas, in particular food safety and nutrition, tobacco, alcohol, radiation, environment, housing standards, and chemicals is drawn from established EU legislation, standards and regulations, with relevant directives transposed into UK legislation.

 EU legislation has had a significant impact in some areas, such as air quality, that cannot be successfully controlled at national level alone.
-In other areas, such as tobacco control, the UK currently leads the way in Europe, having gone further than required by a recent EU directive, by introducing standardised packaging (Joossens and Raw 2017).
+In other areas, such as tobacco control, the United Kingdom currently leads the way in Europe, having gone further than required by a recent EU directive by introducing standardised packaging.

-The EU also operates systems for the early warning of communicable diseases, managed by the European Centre for Disease Prevention and Control (ECDC).
-These facilitate the rapid sharing of information and technical expertise in response to potential pandemics, communicable diseases and other cross-border health threats.
+The European Union also operates systems for the early warning of communicable diseases, managed by the European Centre for Disease Prevention and Control (ECDC).
+These systems facilitate the rapid sharing of information and technical expertise in response to potential pandemics, communicable diseases and other cross-border health threats.
 Recent examples of collaboration include managing the H1N1 ‘swine flu’ pandemic and efforts to tackle anti-microbial resistance.
-Leaving the EU does not necessarily mean the UK has to leave the ECDC; both Norway and Switzerland (non-EU member states) work with the ECDC, but do not have a formal role in its decision-making.
+Leaving the European Union does not necessarily mean the United Kingdom has to leave the ECDC; both Norway and Switzerland (non-EU member states) work with the ECDC, but do not have a formal role in its decision-making.
 However, the future arrangements for working with the ECDC are not mentioned in the current withdrawal bill.

-The UK has furthered its scientific research agenda through EU collaboration, as a result of access to European research talent and to important sources of funding.
-For example, between 2007 and 2013 the UK received 8.8 billion euros for research, development and innovation activities while contributing only 5.4 billion euros to EU research and development (The Royal Society 2015).
+The United Kingdom has furthered its scientific research agenda through EU collaboration, as a result of access to European research talent and to important sources of funding.
+For example, between 2007 and 2013 the UK received 8.8 billion euros for research, development and innovation activities while contributing only 5.4 billion euros to EU research and development.
 NHS organisations benefit from a range of EU funding schemes including Horizon 2020 and the European Structural Investment Fund (ESIF).
 The government has set an ambition for the United Kingdom to be a world leader in life sciences and medical research, but this will require it to address the loss of EU funding for research and development and the benefit from the collaboration of researchers and scientists across the European Union.

-In the short term, the government has committed to honour funding agreements for ESIF projects that were signed before the Autumn Statement 2016, even where these continue after the UK has left the EU.
-Funding for projects signed after the Autumn Statement will be funded if they provide strong value for money and are in line with domestic strategic priorities.
-For Horizon 2020 projects, the government will underwrite the funding for all successful bids that are submitted before the UK leaves the EU (Gauke 2016).
+In the short term, the government has committed to honour funding agreements for ESIF projects that were signed before the Autumn Statement 2016, even where these continue after the United Kingdom has left the European Union.
+Funding for projects signed after the Autumn Statement 2016 will be funded if they provide strong value for money and are in line with domestic strategic priorities.
+For Horizon 2020 projects, the government will underwrite the funding for all successful bids that are submitted before the United Kingdom leaves the European Union.

 In the longer term, arrangements are unclear.
 However, the government has stated that it wishes to ‘establish an ambitious agreement on science and innovation that ensures the valuable research links between us continue to grow’.
-While it may be possible to continue to participate in some research programmes after the UK leaves the EU (non-EU countries are able to participate in Horizon 2020 as associates or third countries, for example), it is unlikely that projects in the UK would be eligible to receive EU funding and the UK would have limited influence over work programmes.
+While it may be possible to continue to participate in some research programmes after the United Kingdom leaves the European Union (non-EU countries are able to participate in Horizon 2020 as associates or third countries, for example), it is unlikely that projects in the United Kingdom would be eligible to receive EU funding and the United Kingdom would have limited influence over work programmes.